Why use herbs?

 This growth undoubtedly has to do with the increasing endorsement of herbs by physicians, also a relatively recent phenomenon.
 Many European journals (especially German medical journals not widely read by Americans) have supported the use of herbs for decades, and at this time, Germany is ahead of the game.

 In the U.S. progress has not been as rapid.
 As one author states, there has been a “small but steady stream of articles about the irresponsible use of herbs…” (Castleman & Hendler, 1995, p.
-4) and that “most American doctors are unfamiliar with the vast scientific literature demonstrating herbs’ safety and effectiveness for an enormous number of ills” (p.
+4), and “most American doctors are unfamiliar with the vast scientific literature demonstrating herbs’ safety and effectiveness for an enormous number of ills” (p.
 4).

 References